 Investing in new connectivity infrastructure for such areas brings diminishing returns.
-Understandably, many utilities balk at the idea of spending an additional \$50,000 on a new radio tower or gateway that will only enable connectivity for a handful of hard-toreach households.
+At a time of tight operating budgets and limited capital for new investments, many utilities balk at the idea of spending an additional \$50,000 on a new radio tower or gateway that will only enable connectivity for a handful of hard-to-reach households.